 Kate Jenkins – Australia’s Sex Discrimination Commissioner Caro Llewellyn – Director, Experience & Engagement at Museums Victoria and Founding Director, 20 Square Feet Productions (New York and Paris) Julie Szego – Freelance journalist and author

 Perfect Pitch is co-created and jointly facilitated by Natasha Cica and Rosalie Martin.

 Natasha is a lawyer, leadership expert and executive adviser who founded Kapacity.org – which works globally to support individuals, leadership teams and organisations deliver effective and sustainable change.
 She was recognised in 2013 by The Australian Financial Review and Westpac banking group as one of Australia’s 100 Women of Influence, in the category of innovation, and was an inaugural Sidney Myer Creative Fellow.
 Natasha has extensive experience as a professional communicator across corporate, public sector, community and educational sectors in Australia, Europe, the Western Balkans and beyond.
-Since April 2017 she has been Director & CEO of Heide Museum of Modern Art in Melbourne.
+Currently she is Director & CEO of Heide Museum of Modern Art in Melbourne.

 Rosalie is a speech pathologist and founder of Speech Pathology Tasmania, criminologist and Courage & Renewal facilitator.
 She is passionate about working with adults and children to improve and perfect their communication skills.
 Rosalie recently was recognised as Tasmania’s Australian of the Year for 2017, for her pro bono work supporting literacy in Tasmania’s prison population.

 Natasha and Rosalie met and began their professional collaboration in Tasmania.
 They connected around a shared commitment to opening new opportunities, advancing social justice in practical ways – and enabling open and restorative dialogue across difficult divides.